741g/address-space-graphics-ring-protocol/README.md

 # TODO

-The code right now is quite roughly extracted from https://android.googlesource.com/device/generic/goldfish-opengl and https://android.googlesource.com/device/generic/vulkan-cereal, and needs:
+The code right now is quite roughly extracted from https://android.googlesource.com/device/generic/goldfish-opengl and https://android.googlesource.com/device/generic/vulkan-cereal, and needs the following:

-- Performance tests
 - Maybe provide some plausible host IPC implementations of doorbell callbacks and shared memory?
+- Allow goldfish-opengl / vulkan-cereal repos to be built against this library, which will require more refactoring of those projects.

 # How to use